hugojapan/ja/content-management/shortcodes.md

 {{</* param testparam */>}}
 ```

-Since `testparam` is a param defined in front matter of this page wi the value `Hugo Rocks!`, the above will print:
+Since `testparam` is a param defined in front matter of this page with the value `Hugo Rocks!`, the above will print:

 {{< param testparam >}}